HeikoKramer/webDev/javascript_notes.md

 // > ReferenceError: myVar is not defined
 ```

-## Global vs. lokal scope in functions
+## Global vs. local scope in functions
 It is possible to have both, local and global variables with the same name. <br>
 When you do that, the local variable takes precedence over the global variable. <br>
 But only within its own scope.
-Outside of ity scope, the global variable rulez. <br>
+Outside of its scope, the global variable rules. <br>

 ```js
 // global variable